Jack Hyles: Ministry

-One of the most notable aspects of Hyles' work is his church bus ministry that he helped innovate.
+One of the most notable aspects of Hyles's work is his church bus ministry that he helped innovate.
 As early as 1975, Time magazine described the phenomenon in an article titled, "Superchurch."
 The Time article notes that First Baptist Church of Hammond Sunday School, which regularly ran almost 14,000 people, pushed the church to a record attendance of 30,560 on March 16, 1975, thanks to a boisterous contest between two bus route teams.
 In that year, the First Baptist bus route ministry consisted of 1,000 workers using 230 buses to ferry as many as 10,000 people every Sunday.
 In 2001, a fleet of over 200 buses was regularly ferrying 7,000 to 15,000 people from all over the area.

 Hyles spoke at The Sword of the Lord conferences with John R. Rice and his own annual "Pastor's School".
 The school continues to attract as many as seven thousand annual visitors to the Hammond area.

 Hyles wrote approximately fifty works in his lifetime with over 14 million total copies in circulation, including the popular Is There A Hell?, based on a sermon he preached at a National Sword of the Lord Conference.
 Another work, Enemies of Soul Winning tackled many issues considered controversial in fundamentalist and evangelical circles, which include the doctrine of repentance, Lordship salvation, and the role of the church in soul winning.
 The Calvary Contender wrote, "Hyles will be remembered as a one-of-a-kind, ever controversial leader whose ministry touched the lives of multitudes."

 Hyles was better known as "Brother Hyles" to his tens of thousands of congregants.

 Hyles often held nationwide speaking engagements.
 In 1984, for instance, he addressed a large gathering in the small city of Snyder, Texas, the seat of Scurry County, hosted by pastor Luther Wallace "Buck" Hatfield (1929–1995) of Faith Baptist Church.
-Independent Baptists from throughout the area, such as Ross J. Spencer from Bethany Baptist Church in Lubbock, organized bus trips to the convention hall in Snyder.
+Independent Fundamental Baptists from throughout the area, such as Ross J. Spencer from Bethany Baptist Church in Lubbock, organized bus trips to the convention hall in Snyder.
 Hatfield and Spencer also adapted the bus ministry approach for their congregations.

 In his book, Enemies of Soulwinning, Hyles taught that one could not be born again unless the King James Version was used somewhere along the line in that person's life.
-He did not teach Landmarkism/Baptist successionism (the belief that the Baptist church is the original church), but did teach that the church started in AD 31 when Christ was still alive (and not at Pentecost), and that the Catholic Church was started by the Emperor Constantine in AD 313.
+Hyles taught that the Baptist church started not at Pentecost, but rather in AD 31 when Christ was alive and that the Catholic Church was started by the Emperor Constantine in AD 313.